sungsoo/sungsoo.github.io/_posts/2022-03-31-probabilistic-methods.md

 <iframe width="600" height="400" src="https://www.youtube.com/embed/Usr2JJkMeP0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Abstract

+Most machine learning methods are brittle and their performance degrades catastrophically when the input data distribution changes.
+In this talk, I will describe two probabilistic approaches to address this problem.
+First, to obtain methods that degrade gracefully, I will focus on scaling accurate approximate Bayesian inference to large neural networks.
+I will show that it is enough to perform inference over a small subset of the model weights to obtain accurate predictive posteriors.
+The resulting method, called subnetwork inference, achieves very significant improvements when making predictions under distribution shift.
+Second, to avoid performance degradation in specific cases, I will describe invariant Causal Representation Learning (iCaRL), an approach that enables accurate out-of-distribution generalization when there is training data collected under different conditions (environments). iCaRL achieves generalization guarantees by assuming that the latent variables encoding the inputs follow a general exponential family distribution when conditioning on the outputs and the training environment.
+Experiments on both synthetic and real-world datasets show that iCaRL produces very significant improvements over existing baselines.

 <iframe width="600" height="400" src="https://www.youtube.com/embed/4ppFiyXJkiM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>